 Source: Scale AI

 Through multiple refinement steps, the search is fine-tuned by identifying relevant items from the returned results.
-Once the search is finalized, Autotag commits the metadata, assigning search scores (the higher, the more relevant) to the top twenty thousand most relevant items in the dataset.
+Once the search is finalized, Autotag commits the metadata, assigning search scores (the higher, the more relevant) to the top 20K most relevant items in the dataset.
 These items can then be queried within the Nucleus grid dashboard.

 Source: Scale AI